 Where Does the Stewartia Tree Originate?

 The Japanese Stewartia tree, of course, originates in Japan.
-In the wild, this species can grow to as much as 40ft tall.
-It is also a fast-growing tree, and a stewartia can grow two feet in a single year.
-Because of this, you must choose where you are going to plant your Japanese stewartia carefully.
+This species can grow to as much as 40 feet tall in the wild.
+It is also a fast-growing tree; a stewartia can grow two feet in a year.
+Because of this, you must choose where to plant your Japanese stewartia carefully.
 Let’s have a look at that subject next.

 Where Should I Plant a Stewartia?

-Finding a suitable location for your Japanese stewartia should not be difficult as while there are some required conditions, this is not a problematic plant.
-The species grows well across the USA, and if you want to use the US Department of Agriculture official Hardiness grades, it stands between 5 and 8.
+Finding a suitable location for your Japanese stewartia should not be difficult as some conditions are required.
+This is not a problematic plant.
+The species grows well across the USA, and if you want to use the US Department of Agriculture’s official Hardiness grades, it stands between 5 and 8.

 The plant prefers acidic soil with a pH of between 4.5 to 6.5.
 They also enjoy some organic compost mixed into the soil before planting.
 This action will allow the ground to remain moist, which is another preference of the Japanese stewartia.
-While optimal, you should know that growing the Japanese stewartia in poorer quality clay soil is possible, but it will not perform as well.
+While optimal, you should know that growing the Japanese stewartia in poorer-quality clay soil is possible but will not perform as well.

-These are beautiful trees that flower in the spring with beautiful blooms that resemble the camellia.
+These beautiful trees flower in the spring with beautiful blooms resembling the camellia.
 The colors do not last long individually, and the flowering season is around two months.
 Come the fall.
 You can admire the leaves changing colors from green to a beautiful red, yellow, and purple selection, soon falling to the ground.
-Another feature that you will see is the charming peeling bark which is entirely natural and an attractive element of the tree.
+Another feature you will see is the charming peeling bark which is entirely natural and an attractive element of the tree.

 How Do I Care for a Stewartia?